-Pico, an Australian chocolate brand part of larger group Soulfresh, is perhaps the most adventurous vegan chocolate maker.
-Instead of using a nut or oat base and combining it with rice flour, it has developed dairy-free chocolates made from almond milk, hazelnut milk and coconut milk.
+Pico, an Australian chocolate brand part of the larger group Soulfresh, is perhaps the most adventurous vegan chocolate maker.
+Instead of using a nut or oat base and combining it with rice flour, it has developed creamy dairy-free chocolates made from almond milk, hazelnut milk and coconut milk.

 Emily Ross, Soulfresh’s brand manager, explains that each alt-milk has a different flavour profile.
 “Hazelnut milk provides a deliciously creamy mouthfeel with a gentle nuttiness.
 It’s smooth and creamy with a velvety texture that closely replicates milk,” she says.

 “Almond milk provides a smooth and delicate flavour with only a slightly nutty taste,” adds Ross.
 “Coconut milk is rich and creamy and is widely recognised to compliment the flavour of chocolate very well.
 Cacao and coconut crops are often found planted together around the world.”